bhuvanakrishna/optimise-react/ml/README.md

 `optimise_cli.py` can analyse a React project and optionally generate optimised code with an LLM.
 You may use a local transformers model with `--llm` or call a remote OpenAI model with `--openai-model`.
+Pass `--verbose` to see detailed logs during the generation step, including progress messages while a local model is loading.
+Both decoder-only and sequence-to-sequence models are supported; the CLI automatically detects the correct architecture when loading a local model.

 ### Local model